Skip to main content

 Fixed Fees

 Increasingly common for defined-scope work.
 The lawyer quotes a fixed price upfront and absorbs the risk of the work taking longer than expected.
-Real examples of fixed-fee ranges in Brisbane:
+Indicative fixed-fee ranges in Brisbane:

 Retainer / Monthly Arrangements

 This is how outsourced general counsel works.
-You pay a fixed monthly fee (typically $2,000–$5,000 for SMEs) for a set number of hours of legal support per month.
-The retainer covers regular advisory work — contract reviews, employment questions, compliance queries, commercial negotiations — at a discounted effective rate.
+You pay a fixed monthly fee, priced on the scope and seniority of support you need, for a set number of hours of legal support per month.
+The retainer covers regular advisory work (contract reviews, employment questions, compliance queries, commercial negotiations) with pricing agreed upfront.
 This model works well for businesses with ongoing legal needs that do not justify a full-time in-house lawyer.
 See our guide on outsourced general counsel for more detail.

-Rare in commercial law.
-Unlike personal injury matters, commercial disputes do not have the same damages profile that makes contingency arrangements viable for lawyers.
+Contingency fees, where a lawyer charges a fee calculated as a percentage of the final settlement or damages recovered, are prohibited in Australia.
+What is commonly described as "no win no fee" is technically a conditional costs agreement, under which you do not pay your lawyer's professional fees until there is a successful outcome.
+The "no win no fee" label is not strictly accurate, because you may still be liable for some costs if you lose, such as disbursements or an adverse costs order.
+Conditional costs agreements are rare in commercial law.
+Unlike personal injury matters, commercial disputes do not have the same damages profile that makes these arrangements viable for lawyers.
 Some litigation funders operate in this space for large claims (typically $500,000+), but the funder takes a significant share of any recovery (usually 20–40%).

 Costs Agreements and Disclosure Obligations

 Under s 308 of the Legal Profession Act 2007 (Qld), your lawyer must provide a written costs disclosure before or as soon as practicable after being retained.
 For matters expected to exceed $3,000 + GST, a costs agreement must be provided under s 309.
-If they do not, you can challenge the bill.
+Disclosure is a basic professional obligation; any reputable firm does it as a matter of course.

 Under ss 300–335 of the Legal Profession Act 2007, lawyers must disclose: